emmacoye/105-Unit-3-EmmaCoye/README.md

 This .csv file contains information on North Carolina universities and colleges' sports teams.
 It includes the name of the university, total amount of female players for a sport, and the total amount of male players from a sport.
 The file also shows the amount of revenue gained from each women's sport and men's sport.

 ### Getting Started
 To begin following this repository, click the "Documentation" folder, then click on the "Unit3Project" document.
-This document will direct you to open up the Anaconda software and JupyterLab Notebook.
+This document will direct you to open up the Anaconda software and JupyterLab.
 Proceed to follow the directions in the "Unit3Project" document.

 #### Main Women Sports Results